LinasBeres/spindulys/README.md

 - macOS 10.15 Catalina

 ### Running
-Currently only USD scenes are supported.
+Currently only OBJ and USD scenes are supported.
 Launch one by,
 ```
-spindulys -s <path/to/usdScene>
+spindulys -s <path/to/scene>
 ```

 Then move the camera around with the WASD keys and right mouse button to rotate.